 When businesses promptly follow up with customers and their online audiences, they meet customer expectations of good company customer service.
 Engaging with customers where they are talking—good or bad—about your brand, responding to concerns politely and providing solutions are all characteristics of a brand that cares about its audience.

 The benefits of brand trust

 A brand that consumers can trust inspires a positive image of the company as a whole.
 That trust influences consumer choices, encourages referrals and promotes loyalty, particularly in sectors with strong competition.
 But building a brand, specifically a brand customers can trust, takes time.

-Building brand trust means committing to exemplary service, being mindful of your image, and being willing to cultivate a personal relationship with your customers.
-It is not easy and it doesn’t happen overnight, but the brands that last and the businesses that thrive are the ones their customers can trust.
+Developing brand trust means committing to consistency, innovation and accountability.
+It means clearly communicating your brand promise to prospects and reliably delivering on it.
+This sets the foundation for rewarding personal relationships with your customers.
+It takes a lot of business planning and marketing strategy work, and it doesn’t happen overnight, but the brands that last and the businesses that thrive are the ones customers trust.

 How does your business rank in brand trust?
 Mindspin’s analytic reports ensure you have the data to answer that question.